Okapi-san/ChIP-Pipeline/README.md

 ```
 <br/>
 As we can see, we have a huge spread of intersect, ranging from 2.1 - 0.5 (the experiments not shown in this list go as low as 0.05).
 There is a huge spread in the absolute number of peaks - obviously, SRX2346892 with 90 reads in total is not as robust as SRX4802363 with 2208 reads in total - which might require some sort of graded/adjusted intersect value.
 However, ```RCC4_Normoxia_HIF-2a (PM9)_Rep 1``` specifies  this would create a bias towards abundant factors. <br/>
 The other problem is a general bias of experiments: The 6th corner consists of the sample titles corresponding to each experiment - following the GEO naming convention, ```ChIP-Seq_786-O_HIF2A``` indicates a plain ChIP-Seq of EPA1, whereas ```HepG2_16hrs 0.5% O2_HIF-2a (PM9)_Rep 1``` indicates some kind of treatment.
 The ChIP-peaks on the second experiment might differ significantly from the first "wildtype" experiment, as the two experiment were conducted under different circumstances.
 The Pipeline thus needs a mechanism to distinguish between "control" and "treated" experiments, in order to group the experiment data accordingly.
 Luckily, most files adhere to the GEO naming convention, hence a first approach will be to sort the experiments based on the occurance of certain keywords in the titles (such as "%", "h", "KO" and so on).
 This is yet to be implemented.
+Still, for the analysis of factors with smaller experiment numbers, this method already yielded first results.

 ```sh
 G4_intersecting(){